 Speaking of linearity, I thought I’d do a two-tone test at the 10m band.
 This is using my Siglent signal generator, with two channels going into an attenuating combiner, then the amplifier.

-Remember that this is across the 510R load into an open circuit on my oscilloscope, observeing it through the directional coupler on my spectrum analyzer.
+Remember that this is across the 510R load into an open circuit on my oscilloscope, observing it through the directional coupler on my spectrum analyzer.
 As such, the dBm measurements are not accurate – but you can convert them to voltages as if they were across the analyzer’s 50-ohm load, and get a mental picture of what they looked like.
 The point is, IMD seemed pretty well-behaved, though it could be better.
 Given the amplitudes of these signals, though, it seems decent (without any better intuition how conversions from low- to high-impedance stages should look vis a vis intermodulation…).

 For another perspective, this is what the two-tone test looks like on the oscilloscope.
 Past about 11.5Vpp we hit the supply rails, and start to get some clipping.
 Running it at 11Vpp like shown leaves some decent headroom, and it’s a beautiful waveform: